Illinois Garbage Truck Accidents

 Why You Need an Garbage Truck Attorney

 If you are injured due to the operation of a garbage truck, your claim requires extensive investigation and handling.
-Locating and securing evidence including witness statements photographs can be critical to successful results on your case.
+Locating and securing evidence including witness statements and photographs can be critical to successful results for your case.
 Getting the involved companies to preserve the vehicle and other physical evidence can be crucially important.
 Time is of the essence in these cases and moving quickly can mean the difference between winning and losing.

 There may be others responsible for the accident and your injuries.
 The owner of the waste management company who owns the trucks and contracts with the city for services may have not properly maintained or equipped the trash truck.
 Multiple parties may result in several different insurance companies becoming involved.
 Each company may have different liability policy limits.
 They may argue among themselves about who or what is to blame for the accident.
 There is often the need for expert testimony concerning the actions of the driver and the condition of the truck itself.
 Additionally, you may need guidance and input on your recovery from your injuries.